CodeXDMR/se_project_aroundtheus/README.md

 4. Add and delete cards features were added so that users can add locations and then delete any of the existing cards.

 5. Preview Modal was created so users can see a preview image of each card.

+6. Added validation scripts on the text input fields for the profile info edit popup and the add new card popup.